 Taking time to make some financial projections and create a management plan for your cash flow could end up saving your business from collapse.
 Always be on the alert for new income streams for your business, stop pursuing areas that look as though they will never make a profit, be resourceful and efficient with your time and resources.
 For some tasks you can save money on by doing them yourself, while for other tasks you may be far better off hiring a professional who can get the job done quickly and with excellence.

 Things may get hectic this year – your ‘To Do’ list is massive and growing, you’re feeling motivated and you want to spend every second of every day building your amazing business.
 But this is neither possible nor wise.
 To avoid fizzling out like a sparkler, plan to take a little time every day for yourself (this does not include showering).
 Take a walk, do some yoga, play some sport – tennis, soccer, bocce… whatever’s you thing!

 6. Learn something new

 If you are lacking knowledge in a specific area your business may be suffering.
 Stop doing things the same way you’ve always done them and discover a new, innovative way to operate.
-Learning a new skill such as accounting, marketing, programming or public speaking will make you a more well-rounded and productive entrepreneur (10X Workshops are a great way to upskill yourself!). make this the year you conquer a professional fear, learn a new skill, and grow your professional network while doing so.
+Learning a new skill such as accounting, marketing, programming or public speaking will make you a more well-rounded and productive entrepreneur, up-skill yourself!.
+Make this the year you conquer a professional fear, learn a new skill, and grow your professional network while doing so.